 I hope you find this brief guide useful.

-- Provide your employees with a written statement of the main employment terms including disciplinary and grievance procedures within two months of the start of their employment.
+- Provide your employees with a written statement of the main employment terms including disciplinary and grievance procedures from the start of their employment.
 If you have more than five employees you will need to make available a written Health and Safety Policy and offer access to a stakeholder pension scheme.

 - Do not change the terms and conditions of your contracts unilaterally.
 You will need a sound business reason for any proposed changes and you must consult and obtain agreement on any changes you wish to make.
 You are also required to give proper notice before any changes are to take effect.